|

 One that was cancelled nearly 10 years ago at the time of this incident.

 So the drama teacher puts up a poster warning of the dangers of fascism.
-The University cops take that down too.
-Warning people of the dangers of Fascism is a threatening gesture, they say.
-It's not Free Speech, they say.
-That's your second warning, they say.
+The University of Wisconsin-Stout Chief of Police Lisa A. Walter, took that down too.
+Warning people of the dangers of Fascism is a threatening gesture, she said.
+It's not Free Speech, she said..
+That's your second warning, she said.
 Your threatening the lives of the students will now go on your record.

 Actor Adam Baldwin (Jayne) threw in his support for the Professor